-High water is easy to fix.
+High water is easy to fix when trying to figure out how much to fill above ground pool.
 In some cases, you don’t have to do anything as active swimmers and natural evaporation will typically take care of it.
 If the water is so high that it is actually overflowing over the edge of your pool, use a backwash hose in the “drain” setting until it reaches the midpoint of the skimmer.

 Tips & Tricks